Interested in Studying Zoology in Botswana?

 - Lion, Leopard, Serval, Cheetah and African Wild Cat

 - African Hunting Dog, Spotted Hyaena, Bat-eared Fox, Black-backed Jackal

 - Impala, Steenbok, Greater Kudu, Roan Antelope, Sable Antelope, Springbok

 We typically see over 200 bird species during the trip, as well as Nile Crocodiles, Water Monitors and enormous termite mounds.
 Participants also view 2,000 year old rock paintings and experience a cultural night where they learn about local issues concerning wildlife and living in Botswana.

-A travel diary from 2017 can be found here.
+The 2018 tour is just around the corner!
+A travel diary for this tour can be found here.

 A gallery of some of the animals seen in previous trips can also be viewed here.

 For more information, contact Assoc.
 Prof. Paul McDonald